Body

 Cultivating emptiness by practicing expression

-It is worth saying that there are as many Buddhisms as there are Buddhists in the world.
-Every culture, tradition and person is putting together a unique combination of practices and teachings into their version of the thing.
+Before talking about ‘Buddhism’, it is worth saying that there are as many Buddhisms as there are Buddhists in the world.
+Every culture, tradition and person is putting together a unique combination of practices and teachings into their version of Buddhism.

 Below, I have used my style of modelling to map Buddhist practice.
 For the sake of this demonstration, I have stuck to key aspects of surviving early Buddhism and teachings that are generally attributed to Gautama Buddha.